RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 - Mainy Support and Defense Data included, Compliments, Love Data for training NLU - including 5.9K of 12.4K labeled files
 - Monitoring and Dashboards included
-- Instagram threat analysis includes Both Crime | Human Trafficking words analysis In context of domestic abuse, it's important to show what is supportive and positive in relationships through support, defense, compliments, and love texts.
+- Instagram threat analysis includes Both Crime | Human Trafficking words analysis
 - Testing data is flooded with harms

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>